Grrr1337/Python-Projects/BackgroundRemover/README.md

 # Background Remover

-Background Remover is a Python project that utilizes the 'rembg' library, allowing users to remove the background from a specified folder, which contains multiple images and outputs them into an 'output' folder with their backgrounds removed.
+The Background Remover is a Python project that leverages the 'rembg' library.
+It enables users to eliminate backgrounds from multiple images within a specified folder.
+The processed images are then saved in an 'output' folder, resulting in images with removed backgrounds.
+The sample input/output can be checked in the 'source_images' and 'out_images' folders.

 ## Installation